2007 Texas Rangers season: July

 Before the non-waiver trade deadline, the Rangers' front office headed by general manager Jon Daniels devised a plan to rebuild the Texas Rangers.
 This change signified a shift away from the practice of signing large numbers of free agents and instead focused on scouting, acquiring, and developing young talent that would be under club control for the first year of the players' careers.
 Franchise resources would from then on be redistributed with an emphasis on international scouting (particularly in the Far East and Latin America) and minor league development.
 The organization's stated purpose was to field a team that could legitimately compete for the A.L.
 Western Division by the 2010 season.

-This project began in July 2007 with the trade of 1B Mark Teixeira to the Atlanta Braves, a player the Rangers themselves had drafted and developed themselves.
-Arguably the biggest trade of the season, Teixeira netted the Rangers organization a treasure trove of young prospects, headlined by Jarrod Saltalamacchia.
+This project began in July 2007 with the trade of 1B Mark Teixeira to the Atlanta Braves.
+Teixeira netted the Rangers organization many young players, namely Jarrod Saltalamacchia.
 The Braves also sent over SS Elvis Andrus, RHP Neftalí Feliz, LHP Matt Harrison, and RHP Beau Jones.

 The front office subsequently moved closer Éric Gagné to the Boston Red Sox in exchange for RHP Kason Gabbard and OF David Murphy.

-These roster moves made the truth apparent to all: the Rangers would not make a concerted effort to win the West in 2007.